sitdev/ddev/docs/windows-setup.md

 make
 ```

 On first run, you may run into an error during `make`.
-If so, just run `make` again and it should be resolved.
+If so, just run `make stop && make` and it should be resolved.
 If not, a system reboot may be required.

 ## VS Code integration